camunda/camunda-docs-manual/content/reference/rest/case-execution/get-query.md

 ---

-Query for case executions that fulfill given parameters.
+Queries for case executions that fulfill given parameters.
 Parameters may be static as well as dynamic runtime properties of case executions.
-The size of the result set can be retrieved by using the [get case executions count]({{< relref "reference/rest/case-execution/get-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Case Execution Count]({{< relref "reference/rest/case-execution/get-query-count.md" >}}) method.

 # Method